chandhinichandersekar/tasktracker2/README.md

      * The user can enter a new value here and click on save edited timestamp of the respective time block row to see the updated value of the time   block.
      * Delete - the user can delete an already created time block.
      * Clicking on the delete button of a particular time block deletes it.
-     * There is link on the task feec page called, 'Click here to view edit timestamps' which also navigates the user to the edit task page.
+     * There is link on the task feed page called, 'Click here to view edit timestamps' which also navigates the user to the edit task page.
      * All the time blocks of any particular task can be seen on the edit task page of that task.

   * Admin pages -